Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Litter: Low.

 Propagation: Seed, root division.
-Easily reseeds.
+This plant easily reseeds.

 Uses: Ornamental.